madunclejack/udacityDeepRLP1/Report.md

 $`$\nabla L(\theta_i) = \mathbb{E}_{s,a,r,s^{'}} \left[(r + \gamma \text{max}_{a^{'}} Q(s^{'}, a^{'}; \theta_i) - Q(s, a; \theta_i)) \nabla_{\theta_i} Q(s, a; \theta_i)  )\right]$`$

-The DQN algorithm uses a copy of the network that is updated less frequently as a represenentatio of the Target (the offline network), and a copy that is updated every step the agent takes which represents the current estimate of the action-value function (the online network).
+The DQN algorithm uses a copy of the network that is updated less frequently as a represenentation of the Target (the offline network), and a copy that is updated every step the agent takes which represents the current estimate of the action-value function (the online network).
 To update the offline network, the agent takes several steps to create a mini-batch of samples.
 The size of the mini-batch is a hyperparameter discussed in Section III.
 After a set number of steps, the algorithm computes the error between the offline TD Target network and the online network and updates the offline network weights to minimize the error.
 Mini-batches are important because updating after every step would have high varaince, and make it difficult for the network to converge on a solution as the target would always move.
 The steps are also assumed to be from a stationary,  Independent Identically Distributed (IID)  distribution.
 The samples cannot be taken from a distribution that is changing, and the samples are assumed to be independent from each other yet taken from an identical distribution.
 A mini-batch approach helps to re-create that assumption since there are multiple steps taken before the offline network gets updated and changes the sampled distribution.
 The update function is updated to reflect the delay in the Target network: